The Challenges - and our approaches

 Molecular causes- spectra of consequences

-- My early contributions to HHT genetics (Shovlin 1994, Shovlin 1997) highlighted intrafamilial phenotypic diversity but the potential paucity of symptoms and signs was overlooked until our latest paper (Anderson 2022) and data that changed the National Genomic Test Directory.
+• My early contributions to HHT genetics (Shovlin 1994, Shovlin 1997) highlighted intrafamilial phenotypic diversity with the potential paucity of symptoms and signs further highlighted in 2022 (Anderson 2022) with data that changed the National Genomic Test Directory.

-- Through the 100,000 Genomes Project we have (i) identified a new HHT disease gene (GDF2) (Balanchandar 2022); (ii) demonstrated that 10-15% mosaicism missed by Sanger is detectable by WGS (Clarke 2020), and (iii) Validated a novel filter developed by Sihao Xiao under my supervision, that reduces ~5 million variants per DNA to ~20,000 restricted to regions of functional significance (Xiao 2020), enabling machine learning to identify new HHT-associated loci.
+• Through the 100,000 Genomes Project we have (i) identified a new HHT disease gene (GDF2) (Balanchandar 2022); (ii) demonstrated that 10-15% mosaicism missed by Sanger is detectable by WGS (Clarke 2020), (iii) validated a novel filter developed by Sihao Xiao under my supervision, that reduces ~5 million variants per DNA to ~20,000 restricted to regions of functional significance (Xiao 2023), enabling machine learning to identify stress-associated variants in the 3'UTR; and (iv) applied the data to feedback to clinical diagnostic algorithms (Shovlin 2023).

-- Through my novel precision phenotyping of patients, supplementing usual binary phenotypic discriminators with validated severity scales, we were able to (i) demonstrate that secondary phenotypes (bleeding/anaemia) are not related to HHT causal genes (Shovlin 2020; Joyce 2022); (ii) show platelet/coagulation gene deleterious variants to be commonly present, and less well tolerated in HHT than the general population (Joyce 2022) and (iii) develop a platform ‘towards personalised genomic interpretations’ (TPGI) (Joyce 2022) expected to be relevant to discrimination of phenotypes in other conditions.
+• Through novel precision phenotyping of patients, supplementing usual binary phenotypic discriminators with validated severity scales, we were able to (i) demonstrate that secondary phenotypes (bleeding/anaemia) are not related to HHT causal genes (Shovlin 2020; Joyce 2022); (ii) show platelet/coagulation gene deleterious variants to be commonly present, and less well tolerated in HHT than the general population (Joyce 2022); (iii) develop a platform ‘towards personalised genomic interpretations’ (TPGI) (Joyce 2022) expected to be relevant to discrimination of phenotypes in other conditions, and (iv) use unsupervised machine learning algorithms to categorise HHT haematological indices into novel profiles that parallel distinct clinical haemorrhagic phenotypes (Mukhtar 2023).
+All are expected to be relevant to discrimination of phenotypes in other conditions.

 Variability in same donor endothelial cells

-Recognising that >60% of loss-of-function DNA variants lead to premature termination codons predicted to be degraded by nonsense mediated decay (NMD, Govani 2013), with evidence in HHT-derived EBV-transformed lymphoblastoid cells (Shovlin 1997), my group established blood outgrowth endothelial cells (BOECs) from pre-genotyped HHT patients.
-Our transcriptome data is currently available as a preprint (Bernabeu-Herrero 2021), with a Qeios review regarding the implication for the specific rare disease.
+Recognising that >60% of loss-of-function DNA variants lead to premature termination codons predicted to be degraded by nonsense mediated decay (NMD, Govani 2013), with evidence in HHT-derived EBV-transformed lymphoblastoid cells (Shovlin 1997), my group examined general consequences in endothelial cells (Bielowka 2023), and took forward by establishing blood outgrowth endothelial cells (BOECs) from pre-genotyped HHT patients.
+Our HHT BOEC transcriptome data is currently available as a preprint (Bernabeu-Herrero 2023), with a Qeios review regarding the implication for the specific rare disease.
 The data also identified a second, more generic process that explained in part, the variability between replicate cultures from the same donor, and related to differing degrees of NMD efficiency which could be quantified at 78-92% per culture.
-This is being taken forward in 2022.

 Iron treatment - a phenotypic modifier